zachpino/digidevf17/week2/python.md

 age += 1  # increment age by 1
 print(age)
 This time I used comments beside the increment command.
-Comments
-Comments are ignored in the program but there for you to leave notes, and are denoted by the hash # symbol.
-Multi-line comments use triple quotes like so:
-"""
-This is a very simple Python program that prints "Hello".
-That's all it does.
-"""

 print("Hello")
 Lists